How to Give Constructive Criticism That Creates Change

 How to Give Constructive Criticism: 4-Point No-Drama Feedback Model

-Point 1: State what you observed
+Point 1: State What You Observed

-Say a direct report has not been contributing in group meetings.
+We want this to be as objective as possible.
+Say a direct report hasn’t been contributing in group meetings.
 The fact you can express is "I noticed in the last 3 team meetings we had together you didn't speak throughout the meetings."

 What you want to avoid is telling them what you think about the facts, such as "It feels like you don't care about our team's success."

+Here’s another example.
 Say, a direct report failed to send a draft plan to their project partners on time.
 The fact you can express is "I noticed our project partners asked for a draft plan by Wednesday but it was sent on Friday without a prior note to let them know it would be delayed."

 What you want to avoid is telling them what you think about the facts, such as "You sent the draft plan too late and didn't bother to let our project partners know it would be delayed."